Shopify/polaris/.changeset/gold-deers-tan.md

 '@shopify/polaris': minor
 ---

-Added `stepperShownOnInteraction` prop to `TextField` to support hiding the stepper arrows for inputs of type "number" by default and revealing them on hover and focus
+Made hiding the stepper arrows for inputs of type "number" and revealing them on hover and focus the default `TextField` behaviour to mimic the default browser experience